ExpressLRS/Docs/docs/quick-start/tx-flash2400.md

 Once copied, navigate to the `/FIRMWARE` Folder on your Radio and select/highlight the `firmware.elrs` file, long-press the Enter key and select `Flash external ELRS`.
 Radio should show a `Flash Successful` message and you're done!

-Verify with the [ELRS.lua](../../quick-start/tx-prep/#troubleshooting-lua-script) script if you have successfully updated your module using the Git commit hash for the firmware version you have on the module.
+Using the [ELRS.lua](../../quick-start/tx-prep/#troubleshooting-lua-script) script, verify that you have the latest version.

 ## Flashing via STLink